Shinto shrew

 The Shinto shrew (Sorex shinto) is a species of shrew of the genus Sorex that lives only on the islands of Japan.
 It is a mole-like mammal with a pointed snout, very small ears, and a relatively long tail.
 Like most shrews, it is tiny, has poor eyesight, and a very good sense of hearing and smell which it uses to locate its prey, mainly insects.

-At one time, the Shinto shrew was classified as a subspecies of the Sorex caecutiens, or Laxmann's shrew, however as scientists collected new data on these shrews, such as genetic testing, it was decided that they should be classified as a separate species.
+At one time, the Shinto shrew was classified as a subspecies of Sorex caecutiens, or Laxmann's shrew, however as scientists collected new data on these shrews, such as genetic testing, it was decided that they should be classified as a separate species.

 There are three distinct populations of Shinto shrew living on the islands of Japan.
 Living as isolated groups on their respective islands prevents the populations from interbreeding and can allow variations to develop between the groups over time.
 Because of these differences, the three groups have been classified as subspecies of S. shinto.
 Those living on Sado Island are S. shinto sadonis, those living on Shikoku Island are S. shinto shikokensis, and those living on Japan's main island of Honshu are S. shinto shinto.

 Genetics

 Shinto shrew karyotype comprises diploid number of 42 chromosomes, the same as in the case of Laxmann's shrew.
 A fundamental number equals to 66, as in the case of Laxmann's shrew from Hokkaido.
-Pairs from 1 to 9 are big metacentric or submetacentric chromosomes, and were numeratoed according to their size.
+Pairs from 1 to 9 are big metacentric or submetacentric chromosomes, and were numerated according to their size.
 Thus, the chromosome of 1st and 2nd pair are the biggest.
-They are metacentric and can't me discerned morfologically.
+They are metacentric and can't be discerned morphologically.
 A 4th pair is metacentric too.
 On the other side, pairs 3, 5 and 8 are submetacentric.
 Consecutive 9 pairs comprise telocentric chromosomes.
 Ones belonging to pairs from 10 to 12 are greater than others, with relatively bigger short arms.
 A 16th pair is submetacentric too, in contrast to telocentric pairs 17 and 19.
 A satellites can be found in 17th pair and, more pronounced, in 20th pair, in the end of p arm.
 The satellites function as active NOR.
-Description of chromosomes is nearly precisely the same in Long-clawed shrew, besides some local differences in the later.
+Description of chromosomes is nearly precisely the same in long-clawed shrew, besides some local differences in the later.
 Authors emphasize genetic proximity of shinto and Laxmann's shrews.
 X chromosome resembles a homological one of Cheju Island Laxmann's shrew according to G stripes.
 A kariotype observed in the shinto and Laxmann's shrews is thought to be ancestral for all Laxmann's shrew species group.